Tuckman’s Stages of Team Development Explained

 Norming

 In Norming, the group members begin to feel like they’re achieving something that benefits the group.
-The structural resistance has diminished as the members became more comfortable with one another.
-Some conflicts might have been resolved or an equilibrium was reached.
+The structural resistance diminished as the members became more comfortable with one another.
+Some conflicts might have been resolved or an equilibrium reached.

 As the storm passes, team members learn to address problems and concentrate on the task.
-The risk is that members might focus on conflict prevention such that they are unwilling to communicate challenging thoughts.
+The risk is that members might focus on conflict prevention so much that they are unwilling to communicate challenging thoughts.
 There is also an undesirable tendency for “collective thought.”
 The competitive and informal atmosphere might limit the prevalent mindset.

 Performing